aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_mkselword.md

 ## MKSelWord                --  select word with mouse or keyboard

 ## Desc
-select word with mouse or keyboard
+* with mouse or keyboard

 ## See also
 * __blank__